 Take a train ride

-The mountains of North Georgia are the ideal location for experiencing some of the finest views.
+When you head to the mountains, don’t miss the mountains of North Georgia, the ideal location for experiencing some of the finest views.
 Blue Ridge Scenic Railway offers fall foliage trips Sept.
-22 – Nov.
-7, 2022, on the historic railway.
+21 – Nov.
+6, 2023, on the historic railway.
 Beginning at the historic depot in downtown Blue Ridge, wind your way along the Toccoa River in a vintage rail car, observing the canvas of bright colors.
 These are some of the most popular trips, so it’s best to book reservations at least three weeks in advance.

 Amicalola Falls State Park & Lodge – Dawsonville